Critical thinking

 Line segment

-Goal: structuring thoughts and opinions, critical thinking
+Goal: structuring thoughts and opinions, developing critical thinking

 Length: